Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 "I heard they mostly just get depressed and delete themselves," Nadeau hazarded.

 "Yeah, but dude: Do *you* wanna take the chance that one of ‘em maybe one day gets mad at its creators for bringing it into this cold, uncaring, pointless universe and decides to take us down with it?"
 Lewis put on the same slightly manic smile he always did when he was discussing apocalyptic scenarios.
-“Nah, SAM here is nice an’ *dumb,* ain’tcha SAM?”
+"Nah, SAM here is nice an’ *dumb,* ain’tcha SAM?"

 *"I Know I Am But What Are You?"*